Redshift space three-point correlation function of IGM at $z<0.48$: Absorber-based statistics

 where $r_1,r_2$ and $r_3$ are the arm lengths joining the three points considered for three-point correlation.
-For the longitudinal three-point correlation considered in this study, $r_1=r_2=\Delta r_{\parallel}$ and $r_3=2\times \Delta r_{\parallel}$.
+For the longitudinal three-point correlation considered in this study, $r_1=r_2=\Delta r_{\parallel}$ and $r_3=2\times \Delta r_{\parallel}$ \citep[see][]{groth1977,peebles1980}.
 In panel (c) of Fig.~\ref{Corr2}, we plot the reduced three-point correlation Q as a function of longitudinal separations.
-We plot only up to a length scale of 4 pMpc because beyond that, we observe negligible three-point correlation.
-The Q value increases with increasing scale.
-In panel (f) of Fig.~\ref{Corr2}, we plot Q as a function of $N_{\rm HI}$ thresholds (for $r_{\parallel}=$ 1-2 pMpc bin).
-The value of Q shows mild decrease with increasing \NHI\ thresholds albeit with large error bars.
+We plot only up to a length scale of 4 pMpc because beyond that, we observe negligible three-point correlation. {We find a Q value of $0.95^{+0.39}_{-0.38} $ at $r=1-2$ pMpc.
+In the $r=2-4$ pMpc bin, the Q value is found to be similar with larger errorbars.
+At $r<1$ pMpc, Q value is found to be negligible.
+We notice similar trend even when we consider only \lya\ { absorbers} with \NHI$>10^{13.5}$ cm$^{-2}$}.
+In panel (f) of Fig.~\ref{Corr2}, we plot Q as a function of $N_{\rm HI}$ thresholds (for $r_{\parallel}=$ 1-2 pMpc bin) .
+The value of Q remains nearly constant with increasing \NHI\ thresholds albeit with large error bars.
 In section~\ref{sec:simulations}, we will compare the Q values predicted by the simulations with the observed values.